thrasher-corp/gocryptotrader/backtester/config/strategyconfigbuilder/README.md

 ### What does the config builder do?

 The config builder runs you through the process of creating a strategy config (`.strat`) file.
-Configs can also be generated via test code under `config_test.go`.
+Configs can also be generated via test code under `/backtester/config/strategyconfig_test.go`.
 Once the config is created, when running the backtester, you can reference it via `go run . -configpath=(path-to-strat-file)`

 ### How do I run it?